Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: Validation on Synthetic and Market Data

-Our working hypothesis is that this behavior is precisely the one targeted by the proposed architecture.
-In stationary settings, the network should primarily act as a noise-cleaning operator on the empirical spectrum.
-In contrast, when applied to non-stationary financial data, it can interpolate between denoising and a learned predictive correction that exploits persistent structure beyond sampling noise.
-To confirm that this gain is derived from capturing genuine temporal signals (non-stationarity), we replicate the analysis on temporally shuffled data.
-Shuffling destroys the serial correlations responsible for the predictive edge, creating a purely stationary environment.
-Panels C and C of Table \ref{tab:MSE_real} illustrate that performance degradation of BBP persists even in the shuffled regime, confirming the underlying structural driver.
-As expected, the CV estimator does not degrade and instead matches the NN performance indicating that in a stationary regime the NN learn how to denoise only sample noise.
-This interpretation is further supported by the feasibility diagnostic reported in Appendix~\ref{app:FeasibilityDiagnostic}.
+This behavior is consistent with the intended role of the proposed architecture.
+Under stationarity, the network should act primarily as a spectral denoiser, whereas on financial data it can interpolate between denoising and a learned correction that exploits persistent structure beyond sampling noise.
+This interpretation is further supported by the canonical-correlation feasibility diagnostic reported in \ref{app:FeasibilityDiagnostic}.